AndreEsqui/AndreEsqui/README.md

 - 🔭 Currently working at **Affirm** (via Bill Gosling Outsourcing) as a **Loan Dispute Adjudicator**
 - 🌱 Learning: **Backend Development** and **Low-Level Development**
-- 💡 Interests: Free software, electronics, low-level programming, and backend development
+- 💡 Interests: low-level programming and backend development
 - 📚 Studying **Software Engineering** at **UIA**

 ---